Mulvaney was left in the dark on al-Baghdadi operation

 “He really is an invisible man at this point,” Whipple said of Mulvaney.

-A senior administration official said Mulvaney had long planned this past weekend’s visit home to South Carolina and insisted his lack of knowledge about the al-Baghdadi raid is not a reflection of his status with the president.
+A senior administration official said Mulvaney had long planned this past weekend’s visit home to South Carolina and said his lack of knowledge about the al-Baghdadi raid was not a reflection of his status with the president.

 “The element of surprise was very important,” the official said.
 “People’s lives were on the line, so it was a very small group.”

 One person close to the White House said the president didn’t include Mulvaney because he doesn’t see him as having a role in national security issues.
-The claim is particularly extraordinary given that Mulvaney replaced John Kelly, a highly decorated four-star general, who served as chief of staff for 16 months after a stint as Secretary of Homeland Security.
+The claim is unusual given that Mulvaney replaced John Kelly, a highly decorated four-star general, who served as chief of staff for 16 months after a stint as secretary of Homeland Security.

-The president decided on Friday to authorize the al-Baghdadi raid in northwest Syria, officials have said.
-That same day, he traveled with Mulvaney to an event in Columbia, S.C.
-While the president arrived back in Washington around 5 Friday evening, Mulvaney stayed behind in his home state to spend the weekend with family.
+The president decided Friday to authorize the al-Baghdadi raid in northwest Syria, officials have said.
+That same day, he traveled with Mulvaney to an event in Columbia, South Carolina.
+While the president arrived back in Washington around 5 p.m.
+Friday, Mulvaney stayed behind in his home state to spend the weekend with his family.

-Trump spoke from the White House Sunday morning, confirming that U.S. Special Operations forces had killed al-Baghdadi.
+Trump spoke from the White House on Sunday morning, confirming that U.S. Special Operations forces had killed the Islamic State militant group's leader.
 Mulvaney was still in South Carolina, returning to the White House on Monday.

 “Mick has done a good job implementing the president’s policies at OMB and as acting chief of staff,” Gidley said, referring to Mulvaney’s role as the director of the Office of Management and Budget.